drywitte/IDD-Fa18-Lab1/README.md

 ### 2. Blink your LED

 **Make a video of your LED blinking, and add it to your lab submission.**
 [Blinking LED](https://photos.app.goo.gl/5yYHmXPSZyMVVevK7)

 ## Part D. Manually fade an LED

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**<br/>
-Yes, the pot resistance is not so high that there is no voltage at the point of the LED.
+Yes, the pot resistance is not so high that there is not enough voltage to light up the led.
+Generally as the pot resistance is turned up the light dims, and as the post resistance is turned down the light brightens.

 ## Part E. Fade an LED using Arduino